Recreational Program Information Channel and Systems Analysis

 Card Sorts Exercise

-• Participants were asked to match the quotes under the objective that best match their process.
+Participants were asked to match the quotes under the objective that best matched their process.

 Key Learnings